 Allow Cheating on the Number of Cards

-In normal Cheat, it would be cheating to lie about the number of cards you play, for example, if you said you were playing 3 10s and you actually play 4 cards, that is genuine cheating.
-However, you can agree to allow this sort of cheating, which can be challenged in the same way as other forms of cheating.
+In normal Cheat, you should not lie about the number of cards you play, for example, if you said you were playing 3 10s and you actually play 4 cards, it is proper cheating.
+However, you could agree to allow this sort of cheating.
+Challenge this form of cheating in the same way as other cheating.

 Cheat is commonly played as a drinking game.
 Same rules, but players have to drink if they are caught cheating, or if they wrongly accuse someone of cheating.

 You need 2 identical packs of cards.
 Take a random selection of say 5 cards from one pack without showing anyone, and mix in those with the full pack.
 Then play cheat as before, but with greater uncertainty, as it will be possible to play 5 or more cards at once.
 Someone might even get 8 of a kind.